SL79: History

 In 1960, the Oslo City Council decided to gradually close the tramway.
 New trams had been delivered in 1958, and it was decided that lines would only be closed as trams were naturally retired.
 At the time Oslo Sporveier had 421 vehicles.
 By 1974, the company had 163 vehicles, of which 100 were powered trams, 43 were trailers and 20 were working trailers.
 Following the energy crisis in the 1970s, the political climate changed, and in 1977 the city council decided to not close the tramway anyway.
 Between 1978 and 1981, ten tram vehicles were bought from the Gothenburg Tramway.

 In the 1950s, Duewag started to develop an articulated variation of its four-axle Großraumwagen, based on articulation technology used by trams in Rome.
 This design was delivered to many tramways, particularly in Germany.
 In 1977 and 1978, Oslo Sporveier tested a Duewag GT8S (3052) tram from Rheinbahn.
 In 1979, Oslo Sporveier ordered ten vehicles from Duewag, with planned delivery in 1982.
-In addition, fifteen units would be license-built by Strømmens Verkseted, with delivery the following year.
+In addition, fifteen units would be license-built by Strømmens Verksted, with delivery the following year.
 All the motors were built by the Norwegian company Norsk Elektrisk & Brown Boveri (NEBB).
 The trams built in Germany were transported to Oslo by railway.
 The first vehicle was delivered on 13 April 1982 and put into service on 2 July.
 The last German-built tram was put into service on 13 September.
 The German trams were numbered 101 through 110.
 Oslo was the third tramway in the world to take into use thyristor controlled motors on the main part of their fleet of trams, after the systems in Helsinki, Finland, and Hanover, Germany.

 The first Norwegian-built tram was delivered on 16 February 1983 and put into service on 9 March.
 The last unit was put into service on 10 January 1984.
 The Strømmen trams were numbered 111 through 125.
 There were few problems in the start, although the pantographs had technical problems and there were occasional power failures in the overhead wires due to out-of-date rectifiers not being able to handle the increased power usage.
 Trams no. 101 through 113 were put into service on Line 9 on the Lilleaker Line and the Ekeberg Line, replacing the Class E. The remaining trams of the first series were put into service on Line 1, on the Sinsen Line and the Briskeby Line, as well as Line 7, on the Ullevål Hageby Line and the Sinsen Line.
 On Line 9, that included both the tramway's light rail sections, only SL79-trams were used, while lines 1 and 7 used a mix of SL79 and SM53-trams.